 Despite high levels of unemployment, many employers struggle to find personnel with the right skills.
 The Skills Strategy focuses on addressing these imbalances in the labour market.
 It also seeks to improve transitions from education to work.
 Within this framework, the PYEI contributes to actions that can benefit young people in the short term, while longer-term changes in the system take effect.

-Through the PYEI, the National Skills Fund is piloting a pay-for-performance (P4P) model to support young people with digital skills training and immediate access to employment opportunities upon completion.
-The P4P mechanism places strong emphasis on the realisation of desired employment outcomes.
+Through the PYEI, the National Skills Fund is piloting a pay-for-performance (P4P) model to support young people with relevant skills training that enables immediate access to employment opportunities upon completion.

 The National Pathway Management Network (NPMN) is firmly embedded in the ERRP Skills Strategy and will be instrumental in reaching young people and supporting their transitions into earning opportunities.